 The cremation is conducted using a basic cremation container, and the cremated remains are returned in a temporary urn.
 A selection of cremation urns may be offered to add to your cremation package at an extra charge.

 You should also note that if the deceased was overweight (over 250 pounds), there will likely be an extra charge for a barometric cremation.
 Similarly, if a pacemaker needs to be removed, there will be a small fee for this.

-What are the legal requirements for a cremation disposition to proceed?
+What are the legal requirements for a cremation disposition to proceed in TN?

 The legal next of kin must all sign the Cremation Authorization Form to consent.
 If there are several family members legally responsible (for example, siblings), all must agree and sign the authorization for cremation.

 The funeral director can then obtain the Permit to Cremate.
 There is usually a mandatory wait period in Tennessee of 48-72 hours after the death before a cremation can be performed.

 Although, it usually takes 3 – 7 days to complete all the paperwork and schedule the cremation.

 What is the Process for a Direct Cremation in Tennessee?